Virginia Features World’s Most Successful Eelgrass Restoration Project

 The largest and most successful eelgrass restoration project on the planet is now growing on the very spot where, for five decades, eelgrass had been rooted up and destroyed by disease and successive hurricanes.
-Located on the Atlantic side of Virginia’s Eastern Shore, the project’s innovative methods—supported by the Virginia Coastal Zone Management Program—are rapidly expanding eelgrass in the region and uncovering habitat restoration findings relevant elsewhere in the U.S. and globally.
+Located on the Atlantic side of Virginia’s Eastern Shore, the project partners’ innovative methods—with continuous support from Virginia’s Coastal Zone Management Program—have grown this estuary resource from zero acres to 9,000 acres in 18 years, uncovering habitat restoration findings relevant elsewhere in the U.S. and globally.

-The Virginia Institute of Marine Science invented a new approach for harvesting and distributing new seeds.
+The Virginia Institute of Marine Science invented a new approach for harvesting and distributing eelgrass seeds.
 The team located prime areas for scattering seeds, and in a relatively short time began seeing tremendous results.
-Since 2000, more than 71 million seeds have been distributed on 498 acres.
-Those seeds have grown into plants and spread to cover over 6,195 acres.

 More Information: Eelgrass Restoration Efforts